 - All applicants must have lived outside Denmark for a minimum of one year leading up to the programme start date.

-LIST of RESEARCH centers
+LIST of PRINCIPAL INVESTIGATORS AND RESEARCH centers

 - Ken Arnold – Public Engagement with Metabolic Research through Exhibitions: Developing Theoretical and Practical Frameworks for Collection and Display